Volkswagen Passat

-B1 (Typ 32; 1973)
+B1 (Type 32; 1973)

 The first generation Passat launched in 1973 in two- and four-door sedan and three- and five-door versions.
 Externally all four shared styling by Giorgetto Giugiaro.
 The first generation Passat was a fastback variant of the mechanically identical Audi 80 sedan, introduced a year earlier.
 A five-door station wagon was introduced in 1974, which in North American markets was sold as an Audi Fox.
 In Europe, the Passat was equipped with two rectangular, two round 7-inch, or four round 5.5-inch headlights depending on specification.
 The Passat was one of the most modern European family cars at the time, and was intended as a replacement for the ageing Volkswagen Type 3 and Type 4.
 The only other European cars of its size to feature front-wheel drive and a hatchback were the Renault 16 and Austin Maxi.

 The Passat originally featured the four-cylinder OHC 1.3-litre (55 PS) and 1.5-litre (75 PS/85 PS) petrol engines also used in the Audi 80—longitudinally mounted with front-wheel drive, in Audi tradition, with either a four-speed manual transmission or three-speed automatic.
 It had a MacPherson strut front suspension with a solid axle/coil spring setup at the rear.

 The SOHC 1.5-litre was enlarged to 1.6-litre in August 1975 with unchanged power ratings and slightly higher torque ratings.
 In July 1978, the Passat Diesel became available, equipped with the VW Golf's 1.5-litre diesel (50 PS), followed in February 1979 by the Passat GLI with a fuel-injected version of the 1.6-litre engine.

 The range received a facelift in 1977 (launched 1978 outside Europe) with revised interior and revised exterior with repositioned indicators and depending on model, either four round or two rectangular headlights.

 In North America, the car was marketed as the Volkswagen Dasher.
 The three-door hatchback, four-door sedan, and a station wagon model launched in North America for and during the 1974 model year.
 Sole available engine was a carburetted 1.5-litre inline-four developing 75 hp (or 70 hp in 1975), supplanted from model year 1976 by a Bosch fuel-injected 1.6-litre four 78 hp.
 North American cars were equipped with single DOT standard headlights.